MTH229 with Julia

 For example, blank notebooks for test taking, etc. are found by following these links:

-Question and answers are now presented and completed through WeBWorK
+Most background material, and the questions are now presented and completed through WeBWorK

 There are a few idiosyncrasies in the WeBWorK